Form 8.3 - Zürcher Kantonalbank: Tritax EuroBox PLC

 The currency of all prices and other monetary amounts should be stated. a.
 Purchases and sales

-Class of relevant security Purchase/sale Number of securities Price per unit Registered shares Sale 712'029 EUR 0.84 b.
+Class of relevant security Purchase/sale Number of securities Price per unit Registered shares Sale 79'000 EUR 0.841 b.
 Cash-settled derivative transactions Nature of dealing Product Class of relevant description e.g. opening/closing a long/short position, Number of reference Price per security increasing/reducing a securities unit e.g. CFD long/short position c.
-Stock-settled derivative transactions (including options) i.
-Writing, selling, purchasing or varying Number of Type Class of Product Writing, purchasin securitie s to Exercis e Expir Option money paid relevan t descriptio n e.g. g, selling, varying which price per e.g. America y date / receive d per securit y call option etc. unit n, Europea n unit option relates etc. ii.
+Stock-settled derivative transactions (including options)i.
+Writing, selling, purchasing or varying Type Product Number of Class of description Writing, purchasing, securities to Exercise e.g. Expiry Option money paid/ relevant selling, varying etc. which price per date received per unit security e.g. call unit American, option option relates European etc. ii.
 Exercise Class of relevant Product description Exercising/ exercised security against Number of securities Exercise price per unit e.g. call option d.
 Other dealings (including subscribing for new securities) Nature of dealing Class of relevant security Details Price per unit (if applicable) e.g. subscription, conversion 4.
 OTHER INFORMATIONa.
 Indemnity and other dealing arrangements Details of any indemnity or option arrangement, or any agreement or understanding, formal or informal, relating to relevant securities which may be an inducement to deal or refrain from dealing entered into by the person making the disclosure and any party to the offer or any person acting in concert with a party to the offer: Irrevocable commitments and letters of intent should not be included.
 If there are no such agreements, arrangements or understandings, state "none" none b.
 Agreements, arrangements or understandings relating to options or derivatives Details of any agreement, arrangement or understanding, formal or informal, between the person making the disclosure and any other person relating to: i. the voting rights of any relevant securities under any option; or ii. the voting rights or future acquisition or disposal of any relevant securities to which any derivative is referenced: If there are no such agreements, arrangements or understandings, state "none" none c.
 Attachments Is a Supplemental Form 8 (Open Positions) attached?
-NO Date of disclosure: 6th November 2024 Contact name: Matthias Nänni Telephone number*: +41 44 292 32 78
+NO Date of disclosure: 8th November 2024 Contact name: Matthias Nänni Telephone number*: +41 44 292 32 78

 Public disclosures under Rule 8 of the Code must be made to a Regulatory Information Service.